How to Set Boundaries at Work for a Healthy Balance: Tips for Disconnecting After the Workday

 Turn Off Work Notifications

-To set boundaries between work and personal life, it is important to turn off work notifications when you are not working.
+To set healthy boundaries at work and personal life, it is important to turn off work notifications when you are not working.
 This will prevent work from encroaching on personal time.
 By doing this, you will be able to enjoy your leisure time without feeling like you have to respond to work immediately.

 In addition, turning off work notifications will help you be more productive when you are working, as you will not be distracted by constant updates.
 Simple but effective!